-High Performance Computing refers to the practice of aggregating commodity computers so as to provide a parallel processing environment for solving complex computational problems, usually in a significantly faster timescale than would be possible on a single device.
+High Performance Computing refers to the practice of aggregating the processing power of several computers to provide a parallel processing environment for solving complex computational problems, usually in a significantly faster timescale than would be possible on a single device.

-- User support on Maxwell, including software support and troubleshooting.
+- User support, including software installation, support and troubleshooting.

-- We also provide consultancy on access to regional (tier 2) and national (tier 1) facilities, including the EPCC’s Cirrus and Archer systems.
-These facilities offer the advantages of:
+- Consultancy on access to regional (tier 2) and national (tier 1) facilities, including the EPCC’s Cirrus and Archer systems.
+These facilities offer the following advantages:

 This service is available to:

-- All registered members of staff, including honorary members of staff.
+- All registered members of staff, including honorary staff

 - 24 hours a day, seven days a week, 365 days a year, excluding scheduled downtimes.